Maxarino/Maxarino/README.md

 ## Hi there 👋, I'm Max

-I'm a fourth-year Computer Science student at the University of Toronto Mississauga.
+I'm a Computer Science graduate from the University of Toronto.

 ### Languages:
 - Python